By: Isabella Ntigbu

 When watching television as a child, I always tried to find the character that looked like me; black and female.
 I knew doing so would be hard because the sea of pale faces always overshadowed the colored ones.

 I made such an effort to find any black female character to provide myself with a source of self-identification and a way to feel like I was a part of the show too.
+I got the best iptv provider and have been able to watch a lot of different shows that I haven’t seen yet.
 Because I attended a predominantly white elementary school, most of the examples I modeled after were white and I thought there was no way my golden-brown skin could match the ivory color of my eurocentric peers.

 I thought my long box-braids could not compare to a white girl’s long, silky hair.
 Then, I met Susie Carmichael.
 I couldn’t believe it: right on my screen was a fellow brown sista’ confidently sporting her braids, singing her soul out, and outshining her blonde best friend with her flawless work ethic.

 Susie defied every single black female stereotype I knew.
 Her locs were portrayed as beautiful, her intellectual superiority was praised, and her parents held highly-esteemed professions that included a physician and a television writer.
 Finally, I saw a young black girl that not only looked like me, but shared similar characteristics and worldview as me.